Dunlap Chest-on-Chest, ca. 1775

 Really?
 Oh, how wonderful.

-And it is an absolute jewel.
 You have probably the finest piece of New Hampshire furniture that's ever come to the ROADSHOW.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.